 I know a lot of you have asked for skincare tips, and we all know there is no limit to what many of us would do to have perfect skin.
-Whether it's harsh lasers or chemical peels, we try to find way to a glow, dewy, and unblemished complexion.
+Whether it's harsh lasers or chemical peels, we try to find a way to a glowy, dewy, and unblemished complexion.
 The fact is healthy, clear, and beautiful skin starts with good habits.
 It’s the smart choices you make throughout the years that add up and pay off.
 So, put your best face forward and absorb the advice below for skincare tips to keep you looking, and feeling, your best.

 Always remember that hydration is key to clear skin.
 So drink lots of water!
 Since the skin overcompensates and produces more oil than necessary when it’s dry, dehydration can cause breakouts, so be sure to drinks lots of water!
 And if you have dry skin like me, I recommend you try our Hyaluronic Acid Serum and USDA Organic Rosehip Oil instead of a lightweight lotion.
-The all-day hydration will change your skin for the better, even if you’ve got oily skin.
+The all-day hydration will change your skin for the better, even if you have oily skin.

-When applying makeup on top of dry, flaky skin, your skin looks even more dry and flaky, so opt for our Vitamin C Moisturizer to keep things smooth and clear.
+When applying makeup on top of dry, flaky skin, your skin looks even drier and flaky, so opt for our Vitamin C Moisturizer to keep things smooth and clear.
 Try adding MCT Oil to your diet to help moisturize and smooth your skin.
 While on the topic of coconut oil, fractionated coconut oil mixed with baking soda makes for an awesome facial scrub that will help with eczema.
 Thank me later.

-*Pro tip, if you’re taking a hot shower, try not to linger.
+*Pro-tip, if you’re taking a hot shower, try not to linger.
 The heat can dry out your skin, leaving it dehydrated and flaky.

 When your inner beauty radiates, it’s not necessary to wear makeup every day!
 Try going without makeup for one day a week or the weekend to let your skin breathe.
-If it seems like a certain beauty product is making you break out, talk to your doctor to test if you’re allergic to gluten or any another ingredient that may be irritating your skin.
+If it seems like a certain beauty product is making you break out, talk to your doctor to test if you’re allergic to gluten or any other ingredient that may be irritating your skin.
 You can try searching for non-comedogenic makeup and moisturizer to avoid breakouts.
 Using mineral makeup that contains zinc oxide will help to fight acne as you cover it, instead of other makeup that will simply clog pores.

 Keep in mind, steam and hot water will open pores while cold water and air will help to close them.
 So never apply your makeup directly after a hot shower because when your pores are open, they’ll instantly absorb more of the makeup, clogging pores.
 Try waiting about 10 to 15 minutes before applying makeup so that your pores will close up first.